njsch/camel/index.md

 layout: home
 title: Welcome
-description: "An old MS-Dos game ported to a cross-platform solution in Python"
+description: "Camel is An old MS-Dos game ported to a cross-platform solution in Python"
 ---

 ## Introduction